Theodore Major: Biography

 Born in Wigan, Lancashire, England, Major insisted that he was essentially self-taught as an artist.
 He studied at Wigan Art School between 1927 and 1932, and taught there between 1930 and 1950, and in 1952 founded the Wigan Arts Club.

 Major established a reputation as a Lancashire artist.
-He drew cartoons for the Daily Mail and the Manchester Guardian.
-He shared exhibitions with his close contemporary L. S. Lowry.
+He drew cartoons for the Daily Mail and The Manchester Guardian.
+He shared exhibitions with his friend and contemporary L. S. Lowry and had shows at the art galleries of Carlisle and Blackburn which were sponsored by the Arts Council.
 He was a member of the Manchester Group, along with Lowry, exhibiting at the Mid-Day Studios founded and run by Margo Ingham and Ned Owens.

 Major became noted for his grim depictions of Wigan streets and factories, pictures of children, of lonely seascapes, of nudes and nightmare imaginations.